Zipcoder/reveal-slides-light/md/intro-to-oop.md

 * Objects are containers.
 Each has its own "state"
 * Each employee works slightly different hours each week.
-* But they all "punch in" on a single time-clock on the wall each with a different time-card.
+* However, they all "punch in" on a single time-clock on the wall each with a different time-card.

 How can we model this?